trufflesuite/truffle/README.md

 Please make pull requests against `next` for any substantial changes.
 Small changes and bugfixes can be considered for `develop`.

+There is a bit more information in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ### License

 MIT